SonnetSaif/microservices_spring-boot/README.md

 ## API Gateway

-The API Gateway serves as a single entry point for all client interactions.
-It routes requests to the appropriate service based on the URL patterns.
 This project uses Spring Cloud Gateway for this purpose.
+You can

 ## Service Communication

-Services communicate with each other using RESTful APIs.
-For example, the Order Service may call the Product Service to fetch product details.
-This inter-service communication is facilitated using tools like `RestTemplate` or `FeignClient`.
+The inter-service communication is facilitated using tools like `RestClient`.

 ## Database Configuration